-With respect to zunsemetinib as a potential treatment for immuno-inflammatory diseases such as rheumatoid arthritis, psoriatic arthritis and hidradenitis suppurativa, there are several different types of therapies in the market.
+With respect to zunsemetinib as a potential treatment for immuno-inflammatory diseases such as rheumatoid arthritis, hidradenitis suppurativa and psoriatic arthritis, there are several different types of therapies in the market.
 Medications for the treatment of rheumatoid arthritis and psoriatic arthritis currently fall into two categories: drugs that ease symptoms such as nonsteroidal anti-inflammatory drugs and drugs that slow disease activity.
 Drugs that slow disease activity include corticosteroids and DMARDs.
-DMARDs include (i) conventional synthetic DMARDs, such as methotrexate, sulfasalazine, leflunomide and hydroxychloroquine, (ii) biologic DMARDs (monoclonal antibodies which inhibit targets such as TNF $\alpha$ , IL1 $\beta$ , IL1 $\beta$ , IL1 $\gamma$ and costimulatory signaling mechanisms), and (iii) targeted synthetic DMARDs such as JAK inhibitors.
+DMARDs include (i) conventional synthetic DMARDs, such as methotrexate, sulfasalazine, leflunomide and hydroxychloroquine, (ii) biologic DMARDs (monoclonal antibodies which inhibit targets such as TNFα, IL1β, IL6, IL17 and costimulatory signaling mechanisms), and (iii) targeted synthetic DMARDs such as JAK inhibitors.
 Hidradenitis suppurativa is currently treated with antibiotics, corticosteroids and surgery, as well as anti-TNF therapy.
-Drugs for the treatment of immuno-inflammatory diseases such as rheumatoid arthritis, psoriatic arthritis and hidradenitis suppurativa are produced and sold, or are approved for marketing, by large pharmaceutical companies, including AbbVie, Amgen, Bristol Myers Squibb, Eli Lilly, Johnson & Johnson, Pfizer, Novartis and Roche.
+Drugs for the treatment of immuno-inflammatory diseases such as rheumatoid arthritis, hidradenitis suppurativa and psoriatic arthritis are produced and sold, or are approved for marketing, by large pharmaceutical companies, including AbbVie, Amgen, Bristol Myers Squibb, Eli Lilly, Johnson & Johnson, Pfizer, Novartis, UCB, Regeneron Pharmaceuticals, and Roche.
 In addition, we are aware of a number of companies developing and conducting clinical trials for investigational drug candidates, including biosimilars, that, if approved, could compete with zunsemetinib, if approved, for the treatment of immuno-inflammatory diseases.

 With respect to ATI-1777 as a potential treatment for moderate to severe atopic dermatitis, there are several different types of therapies in the atopic dermatitis market, such as biologics, oral and topical corticosteroids, injectable and oral methotrexate products, oral and topical calcineurin inhibitors, oral mycophenolate products, other JAK inhibitors, other oral antibiotics and antihistamines and phototherapy.
 There are also several prescription, non-prescription and OTC topical products, including PDE4 inhibitors, utilized to treat atopic dermatitis.
-These types of drugs are produced and sold, or are approved for marketing, by large pharmaceutical companies, including AbbVie, Incyte, LEO Pharma A/S, Pfizer, and Sanofi and Regeneron Pharmaceuticals, Inc. In addition, we are aware of a number of companies including large pharmaceutical companies, such as Eli Lilly, Novartis, LEO Pharma A/S, Pfizer and Dermavant Sciences developing and conducting clinical trials for investigational drug candidates, that, if approved, could compete with ATI-1777, if approved, for the treatment of atopic dermatitis.
+These types of drugs are produced and sold, or are approved for marketing, by large pharmaceutical companies, including AbbVie, Incyte, LEO Pharma A/S, Pfizer, and Sanofi and Regeneron Pharmaceuticals.
+In addition, we are aware of a number of companies including large pharmaceutical companies, such as Eli Lilly, Novartis, LEO Pharma A/S, Pfizer, and Dermavant Sciences developing and conducting clinical trials for investigational drug candidates, that, if approved, could compete with ATI-1777, if approved, for the treatment of atopic dermatitis.